ralp22/Tick-iT/README.md

 ## Stretch-Goal
 - Search bar to be able to search for different Cities and States
-- Audio player that can play a mas-up of the artist(s) music when on the screen for there show.
+- Audio player that can play a mash-up of the artist(s) music when on the screen for there show.

 # Getting Started with Create React App